Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 3.md

 What do you wish you were doing

 > I am WANG Jun-kai
-I wish to be, in ten years’ time
+I wish to be, in ten years' time
 A great singer
 Someone see me as wasting time
 But I'm only practising when others are playing